adamsilver/fdpb/01-Register.md

 ## Label position

 You'll notice that we've placed the label and hint above the field.
 The alternative is to place labels to the left.
-The only so-called advantage of this is that it reduces the height.
-However, we already know that it's unwise to focus on reducing the height of a form through UI.
+The only so-called advantage of this is that it reduces the overall height of the form.
+We already know that it's unwise to focus on reducing the height of a form through interface design.

+In Label Placement in Forms[^3], Matteo Penzo's eye tracking research showed that labels above the field are easier to read and faster to complete.
+Though it must be said it's probably not a big a deal.
+The time to understand the question and type takes far longer than reading the label.

-There are practical reasons to avoid left-aligned labels.
+Moreover, there are practical reasons to avoid left-aligned labels.
 On small screens that are oriented in portrait (such as mobile phones) there is no room anyway.
 And for those using screen magnifiers there is far more chance of the label disappearing off screen.

 Also, for labels that contain a lot of text will wrap onto multiple lines, disrupting the form's visual rhythm.
 Whilst we should strive to keep labels and hints terse, this is not always possible and so it's wise to use a pattern that is accomodates to the varying length of content.